-Review of developments, with special reference to the Great Lakes, in such matters as regulations and technical advances in gear, boats, processing, transportation. marketing, and the collection and analysis of statistics.
+Review of developments, with special reference to the Great Lakes, in such matters as regulations and technical advances in gear, boats, processing, transportation, marketing, and the collection and analysis of statistics.

 1933.
 Preliminary report on investigation of chubnet meshes in Lake Michigan.
-The Fisherman, Vol. 2, No. 4, pp. 3-4 and 8.
+The Fisherman, Vol. 2, No.4, pp.3-4 and 8.
 Condensed summary of numbers and pounds of lake trout and chubs per lift of chub gill nets of different mesh size in different regions of lake.
 Abundance of chubs and small trout on Michigan side of lake, 2.7 times that in Wisconsin, was attributed to use of larger meshes in Michigan nets.
-Uniform adoption of 2 3/4-inch mesh was recommended.
+Uniform adoption of 2-3/4-inch mesh was recommended.

-1934.
+- 1934.
 On the deep trap net in the State of Michigan.
 Mich.
 Tradesman, Vol. 52, No. 2674, p.
-25. [A letter]

-Review of the development of the deep-trap-net fishery showing from statistical records the dangerous increase of production of whitefish resulting from the use of the gear and the disastrous depletion of grounds fished intensively by deep trap nets.
-Advocates specific restrictive regulations.
+25. (A letter).
+Review of the development of the deeptrap-net fishery showing from statistical records the dangerous increase of production of whitefish resulting from the use of the gear and the disastrous depletion of grounds fished intensively by deep trap nets.
+Advocates specific restrictive regulations. - 1934.

-1934.
 The value of questionnaires in commercial fisheries regulations and surveys.
 Trans.
 Am.
 Fish.
 Soc., Vol. 64, pp. 107-117.

-Recommendation of the questionnaire as a cheap and efficient means of obtaining biological and statistical data on fish and fisheries and of learning the views of the industry on questions of management and regulation.
-Includes examples to demonstrate the reliability and usefulness of data from questionnaires.
+Recommendations of the questionnaire as a cheap and efficient means of obtaining biological and statistical data on fish and fisheries and of learning the views of the industry on questions of management and regulation.
+Includes examples to demonstrate the reliability and usefulness of data from questionnaires. - 1935.
+Questionnaires prove valuable tc fisheries.
+The Fisherman, Vol. 4, No. 6, pp. 1-2; Vol. 4, No. 7, pp. 1-2.

+Summary of article with similar title published in 1934 in the Transactions of the American Fisheries Society.